hkim-dev/hkim-dev.github.io/_posts/2025-05-04-Automating Static UI Deployment with AWS + CloudFormation + CircleCI.md

 I created a mock React app with Vite for demonstration purposes.
 You can swap it out with your own static frontend by replacing the /sample-ui directory.

 # 📝 Wrapping Up
-This project was something I actually built a while ago at work while deploying SPAs on AWS - revisiting it reminded me of how important it is to have a clean and consistent pipeline for UI deployments.
+I created this project to explore best practices for automating static SPA deployments on AWS.
+It draws from lessons I’ve learned through prior experience and aims to offer a clean, modular example for others to build on.
 I hope it can be a useful starting point for anyone looking to automate static UI hosting.